microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ![image](./img/azreplapl6_3.png)

 After finishing the Edge Browser installation open the Azure Portal (https://portal.azure.com).
-Navigate to the previousley created Azure Migrate project.
+Navigate to the previously created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Discover* in the *Migration tools* box.

 ![image](./img/mig1_1.png)